regionostergotland/Physical_activity/proposals/2019-07-03_sbrs/README.md

     Allow providing further detail at template level.

 #### State
+  The general archetype currently has the following state elements under each
+  event:

-  * Environment (cluster)
+  * Environment (slot)

-    Specify environmental data during activity.
+    Specify environmental data during activity with e.g. the "Environmental Conditions" cluster.
 Watches often measure temperature and humidity and these may be helpful in interpreting the data.

   * Additional details (slot)

     Allow adding more details about the state at template level.

+### Protocol
+  The general archetype currently has the following protocol elements:

+  * Techniques (coded text)

+    Specify how the data was obtained.

+  * Device (cluster)

+    Specify one or more devices that was used to record data.
+Use the "Medical device" cluster or a specialization.

 ### Specialization
 As mentioned, there is a main archetype as well as multiple specializations.